craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Coalition City.md

 [[Coalition City]] is a metropolis set into a massive mountain range.
 In general, most items are imported rather than produced.
 Those foods that are actually produced here are not a part of  industrialized processes.

 ### "Bread"
 Bread plays it's role in Coalition City, and given it's importance to trade in the area, Coalition City has access to most other culture's staples.
-For most folks in the city, from the lower to middle classes, Rye is the flour of choice.
+For most folks in the city - the lower to middle classes - Rye is the flour of choice.

 ### Food
 What lives here?